pk-dscbi/AIMS-DSCBI/docs/modules/module2_data_analysis.md

-# Module 2: Data Analysis with Python
+# Module 2: Data Analysis
 ## Objectives
 Equip participants with practical skills in performing data analysis using Python, focusing on cleaning, transforming, and exploring data using libraries like pandas and polars.